Baby Wildebeest: Fictional character biography

 After being possessed by the spirits of Azarath, Jericho becomes the leader of the Wildebeest Society, which experiments with creating genetically-created host bodies for the spirits to possess.
 Baby Wildebeest is the Society's only successful experiment before the organization is dismantled by the Teen Titans.
 The Titans adopt Baby Wildebeest, who regards Pantha as his mother.
 Although the size of a human toddler, Baby Wildebeest possesses disproportionate strength.
 After the Team Titans threaten Pantha, he demonstrates the ability to gain adult form to protect her.
 Pantha originally does not like Wildebeest, often talking about various ways he could die.
 Her attitude softens as Wildebeest stays with the team.

 After the New Titans disband, Pantha takes Baby Wildebeest with her.
 They and former Titan Red Star move in Science City in Russia, where Pantha and Red Star raise Baby Wildebeest as their son.

 During the 2005 event Infinite Crisis, Baby Wildebeest and Pantha are among the Titans who confront Superboy-Prime outside Keystone City.
-They are both killed by Prime, with Red Star surviving the battle and being left to mourn his family.
+They are both killed by Prime.
 Baby Wildebeest has remained dead since, but was temporarily resurrected as a Black Lantern in the Blackest Night crossover event.